 Standardize performance-linked learning throughout your organisation.

 Implement an effective and relevant performance-linked learning system.

-This new manual is in three parts, Part One being the preparation to how the performance-linked learning system works, Part Two, the eight modules of the system itself and Part Three, the implementation and workbook.
+This EBook is in three parts, Part One being the preparation to how the performance-linked learning system works, Part Two, the eight modules of the system itself and Part Three, the implementation and workbook.
 Examples, summaries, checklists, glossaries and quality standards are included throughout the manual.